gioiadc/FRApp/README.md

 <!-- badges: end -->

-**FRApp** is an R package and an R-based Shiny application providing a user-friendly interactive interface to streamline the data analysis by fitting nonlinear mixed-effects regression models with an asymptotic exponential functional relationship on data with a hierarchical structure.
+**FRApp** is an R package and an R-based Shiny application providing a user-friendly interactive interface to streamline the data analysis derived by fitting nonlinear mixed-effects regression models with an asymptotic exponential functional relationship on data with a hierarchical structure.
 The package provides a comprehensive suite of tools tailored for efficient data analysis and visualization.

 The package includes data from Fluorescence Recovery After Photobleaching (FRAP) experiments on actin dynamics in dendritic spines.

-To explore all the functionalities of the **FRApp**, a comprehensive guide is available in a dedicated vignette.
+To explore all the functionalities of **FRApp**, a comprehensive guide is available in a dedicated vignette.

 ## How to install **FRApp**